 Visitor Experience Impacts.
 The gradual reduction (over 5 years) and annual maintenance of the elk population consistent with a lightly grazed system (i.e., between 100 and 400 elk) within the South Unit would have long-term beneficial effects to visitors as a lightly grazed system would be maintained in elk use areas, and would allow other wildlife, their habitat, and the associated vegetation to be observed in natural conditions.
 For those visitors wishing to see elk, reduction of the population would decrease the chance for seeing elk.
-Based on one survey, approximately 26% of visitors to Theodore Roosevelt National Park saw an elk during their visit and this percentage could decline.
-Although the chances of seeing elk could go down, it is unlikely that a decline in the elk population would be noticed by most visitors, resulting in negligible to minor adverse impacts for those visitors.
+Based on one survey, approximately 26% of visitors to Theodore Roosevelt National Park saw an elk during their visit and this percentage would be expected to decline.
+Although the chances of seeing elk would go down, currently the chances of seeing elk are not that high and it is unlikely that a decline in the elk population would be noticed by visitors, resulting in a negligible to minor adverse impacts for those visitors.

 Under alternative B, both initial reduction and maintenance activities would be taken during the fall and winter months.
-While most meat would be donated, a small number of carcasses could be left in the South Unit given the difficulty for removal and recovery in this environment.
+While most meat would be donated, up to 30 elk carcasses could be left in the South Unit given the difficulty for removal and recovery in this environment, and the desire to mimic some natural conditions.
 As a result, there would be some potential for visitors to encounter wastes or carcasses from direct reduction activities.
 Landfills would be used for surface disposal per state requirements, as needed (e.g., if CWD is found) and would not affect visitors.

-During the first 5 years of initial reduction, up to 275 elk would be removed per year, and 20 to 24 would be taken annually thereafter for maintenance.
+During the first five years of initial reduction, up to 275 elk would be removed per year, and 20 to 24 would be taken annually thereafter for maintenance.
 Although management actions could last several months during fall and winter for initial reduction, closures in any one area of the South Unit are not expected to last more than a week.
 During the maintenance phase, the time required for these activities would be minimal.

 As described under alternative A, one of the most popular activities at Theodore Roosevelt National Park is viewing wildlife and taking pictures.
 Visitor use under alternative B would be mainly affected by the closures required to conduct the management actions.
 Direct reduction would be implemented during the fall and winter, when visitation is low.
 Few visitors would be affected because most visitation occurs in June, July, and August, with visitation dropping off slightly in September and more drastically in October through April.
 Those camping at the Cottonwood Campground could be impacted by noise or closures associated with direct reduction actions, although the duration of these closures would be short as described above.
-Users of the Roundup Group Horse Campground are less likely to be affected as this campground is closed between November and March.
+Users of the Roundup Group Horse Campground are less likely to be affected as this campground is already closed between November and March.